National Minimum Wage and Statutory Pay Rates

 Statutory Sick Pay

-The weekly Statutory Sick Pay (SSP) rate for days of sickness absence will increase from £92.05 to £94.25.
+The weekly Statutory Sick Pay (SSP) rate for days of sickness absence increased from £92.05 to £94.25.

-In addition, the lower earnings limit applying to National Insurance Contributions, below which employees are not entitled to SMP, SPP, ShPP, SAP or SSP, will increase from £116 to £118 per week for the tax year 2019/20.
+In addition, the lower earnings limit applying to National Insurance Contributions, below which employees are not entitled to SMP, SPP, ShPP, SAP or SSP, increased from £116 to £118 per week for the tax year 2019/20.